Whale Shark Season in Holbox: Mid-May to September Family Snorkel Tours

 Bird Island (Isla Pajaros)

 Half-day boat tour to a flamingo and pelican sanctuary.
-Magical for kids who love birds.
-Bring those binoculars.
+Bring the binoculars.

 The Three Islands Tour

-Day trip to Isla Pajaros, Cenote Yalahau, and Punta Mosquito.
-Standard half-day boat tour.
-Good filler day if your whale shark trip is on day 2 of the trip.
+Isla Pajaros, Cenote Yalahau, Punta Mosquito.
+Good filler if your whale shark day is on day 2 of the trip.

 Beach Days

-Holbox beaches are calm, shallow, and sandbar-flat.
-Perfect for kids.
-The famous "infinity beach" walk at sunset is mandatory.
+Holbox beaches are calm, shallow, sandbar-flat.
+The "infinity beach" walk at sunset is non-negotiable.

 The Bottom Line

-Swimming with a whale shark is one of the rare experiences in life that lives up to the hype.
-For kids 8+ who can snorkel confidently, this is the trip they will write college essays about.
-Plan for July, base on Holbox not Cancun, choose a small-group operator, pack mineral sunscreen and a kids snorkel mask, and let the largest fish in the ocean show your family why we protect it.
+Some experiences live up to the hype.
+This is one of them.
+For a kid 8+ who can snorkel with confidence, this is the trip they write the college essay about.
+Plan for July, base on Holbox, pick a small-group operator with a permit, pack mineral sunscreen and your own snorkel mask, and let the largest fish in the ocean teach your family why some things on this earth are worth protecting.
+Listo.

 Recommended Products